MP Estate Planning UK

 Powers and Authority of Trustees

 Understanding the powers and authority of trustees is crucial for effective estate planning.
-Trustees are entrusted with significant responsibilities, including managing and distributing trust assets.
-Their powers are derived from a combination of statutory provisions and the trust deed itself.
+Trustees hold the legal title to trust assets and are responsible for managing and distributing them in accordance with the trust deed.
+Their powers come from three sources: the trust deed itself (which always takes priority), the Trustee Act 2000, and wider equitable principles developed over centuries.

 trustee powers